Blurb

 Poor advice to give a child, much less one as vulnerable as I was.
 I took her wisdom as fact and accepted no other opinions.
 As children do, I thought only of ways to make my singular life easier.
-I thought about acing my tests instead of studying for them. thought about making good and lasting friends instead of being one in kind.
+I thought about acing my tests instead of studying for them, thought about making good and lasting friends instead of being one in kind.
 I thought about standing up to Westin van Horne one day instead of ever becoming brave enough to do actually do it.

 But thoughts without action, as I'd later learn, are meaningless.
 My grades, my loneliness, and my torment persisted, because I didn't do a thing to change them.
 Yet, as I walked home, I kept my mother's promise in mind.
 I thought new thoughts of a better life, sure that these would be the ones to come true.
 And when I came home crying, she was there to wipe the tears from my eyes and feed me more honey-tasting lies.
 She'd tell me how my differences weren't flaws, and that I wasn't worth any less than Westin or any of the other kids.
 She'd tell me I was beautiful, unique was good, and a whole menagerie of other little myths long since proven untrue.
 I'm sure even then I knew they were lies, but oh, were they wonderful lies to live.
 I grew to depend on them -- on knowing that no matter how bad the day was, my mother would always be there to comfort me with tall tales of a better future.